aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 ## Overview: How does our method compare to alternative pooling methods?

 For further context, we compare our pooling methods to alternative pooling layers in the overview table below.
-From the comparison it is clear that our methods are non-trainable and can be pre-computed independent of the GNN architecture, which allows for more efficient GNN training.
+From the comparison it is clear that our methods are non-trainable and can be pre-computed independently of the GNN architecture, which allows for more efficient GNN training.
 Further, edge contraction is compatible with sparse GNN layers, which enables faster training than dense pooling methods, which need to be followed by dense convolutional layers.
 In terms of the size of the pooled graphs, our methods allow for a flexible choice of pooling ratio making it more flexible than other layers, which always pool graphs to approximately half their size or to a fixed number of super-nodes.
 Regarding theoretical properties, we can further show that MagEdgePool and SpreadEdgePool fulfil sufficient conditions for retaining the expressivity of the preceding message passing layers laid out by Bianchi et al. (2023) ensuring that non-isomorphic pooled graphs output by our methods can be distinguished.

 {{< centered-figure